-Students in pre-kindergarten are immersed in the Emerging Language and Literacy Curriculum (ELCC).
-The scientifically-based curriculum prepares pre-kindergarteners for success in kindergarten and gives them strong foundation in oral language and literacy.
+Students in pre-kindergarten (pre-k) are engaged in the Emerging Language and Literacy Curriculum (ELLC).
+The scientifically-based curriculum prepares pre-k children for success in kindergarten and gives them a strong foundation in oral language and literacy.
 Students are learning across all developmental domains with theme-based units, children's literature, multisensory activities, scaffolded instruction and parental involvement.
-The classroom becomes an engaging environment with activity and play-based learning.
+The classroom becomes an engaging environment with hands-on activities and play-based learning.